chung-leong/react-seq/examples/transition/README.md

 [`ScreenStart`](./src/ScreenStart.js) is dynamically loaded.
 We then use `to` in `CrossFade` to transition to it.
 Since there is no previous screen, `to` will yield the element and immediately return.
-We then begin awaiting the promise `eventual.alfa`, which is fulfilled when `on.alfa` is called.
+We then begin awaiting the promise `eventual.alfa`.
+It is fulfilled when `on.alfa` is called.

-Well, that's the basics of the Yield-Await-Promise model.
+That's the basics of the Yield-Await-Promise model.
 We yield a visual element that prompts the user to do something then wait for him to do so.
 It's that simple.
 The model is reminiscent of the sort of simply text programs that you might have written in your first-year CS class.
-Instead of a simple text prompt sent to the terminal, here we're outputting an HTML component, through React, to the web browser.
+Instead of a text prompt sent to the terminal, here we're outputting an HTML component, through React, to the web browser.

-When you click the button on the page, `route.screen` is set to "alfa".
-This changes the location from "http://localhost:3000/" to "http://localhost:3000/alfa", which sends us into the [next clause](./src/main.js#L21):
+When you click the button on the page, `route.screen` gets set to "alfa".
+This changes the location from "http://localhost:3000/" to "http://localhost:3000/alfa", sending us to the [next clause](./src/main.js#L21):

 ```js
       } else if (route.screen === 'alfa') {